youwen5/site/README.md

 # coredump

 My personal website and its associated blog.
-Written in [SvelteKit](https://kit.svelte.dev) and [TailwindCSS](https://tailwindcss.com/).
+Written in [SvelteKit](https://kit.svelte.dev) using [TailwindCSS](https://tailwindcss.com/) and components from [shadcn-svelte](https://www.shadcn-svelte.com/).

 ## Running locally